ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/postgres/index.md

    ![Select Postgres](./images/postgres-tile.jpg)

-### Adding your source PostgreSQL database connection
+### Adding your source Postgres database connection

-4. Fill in the connection details for your source PostgreSQL database which you configured in the prerequisites step.
+4. Fill in the connection details for your source Postgres database which you configured in the prerequisites step.

    ![Fill in connection details](./images/postgres-connection-details.jpg)